Forecast-it/API/sections/webhook_subscriptions.md

 ## Webhooks

-Webhooks allow you to subscribe to task and time registration events from Forecast and get notified at a url of your choice.
+Webhooks allow you to subscribe to task, time registration, project and phase events from Forecast and get notified at a url of your choice.

 When an event that you have subscribed to occours in Forecast, a webhook with the following format will be sent to the url you specified in your subscription: